 But it can be intimidating, and there’s some fundamentals you need to know to ensure you get the best results.

-In this episode of the Drinks Adventures podcast, St Hugo chief winemaker Peter Munro gives you some of those pointers.
+In this wine podcast episode of the Drinks Adventures podcast, St Hugo chief winemaker Peter Munro gives you some of those pointers.

 - Click here to open episode in your podcast player